menzel/enhort/SETUPINSTR.md

 # Server setup
 Download the enhort.jar from ....

+Create a empty directory /logs in user home directory for logfiles

 ### Run the server
 The server is run with the following command: